AdrienneGast/BearDepredation/FR-IT/README.md

         * create a new field with "1" in it (field calculator)
         * suppress field columns (too much too heavy) from attribute table/editor

-     4. Merge the data into a shapefile per categories
+     4. Merge the data into a shapefile per categories (SAGA::MergeVectorLayers)
      5. Merge per field
                                         * 1:paved roads, == motorway, trunk, primary, secondary, tertiary, unclassified, road
                                         * 2:unpaved roads,  == track